VidBarbaro/DogReviewApp/README.md

 ## Overview

 The Dog Reviews API allows users to access and interact with a collection of dog reviews.
 Users can retrieve reviews, submit new reviews, update existing reviews, and delete reviews.
-Each review includes information such as the dog's name, breed, rating, and review text.
+Each review includes information such as the dog's name, breed, owner, rating, review text and the reviewer.

 ## Technologies Used